hlpullen/quickviewer/README.md

 ### 1. Basic usage

-QuickViewer can be used to view medical images in [NIfTI](https://nifti.nimh.nih.gov/) format or [NumPy arrays](https://numpy.org/doc/stable/reference/generated/numpy.array.html).
-DICOM files are currently not supported, but there are various tools for converting from dicom to NIfTI such as [dcm2niix](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage).
+QuickViewer can be used to view medical images in [DICOM](https://www.dicomstandard.org/) or [NIfTI](https://nifti.nimh.nih.gov/) format, or [NumPy arrays](https://numpy.org/doc/stable/reference/generated/numpy.array.html).

-To use QuickViewer to view a NIfTI image, first import the QuickViewer class:
+To use QuickViewer, first import the QuickViewer class:
 ```
 from quickviewer import QuickViewer
 ```
-and then create a QuickViewer instance, giving the path to your NIfTI file:
+and then create a QuickViewer instance, giving the path to your file.
+For example, to view a NIfTI file:
 ```
 QuickViewer("my_file.nii")
 ```